sirasagi62/nvim-lcl-lisp-runner/README.md

 ## How it works

-MiniClisp runs on [LCL](https://codeberg.org/gsou/LCL), a CommonLisp implementation in Lua.
+CommonLisp runs on [LCL](https://codeberg.org/gsou/LCL), a CommonLisp implementation in Lua.
 Eliza and Prolog are both implemented by running the CommonLisp implementation included in PAIP on LCL.

 ## Limitations